armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 </pre></code>
 </details>

-## Enable the Policy Engine plugin
+## Install the Policy Engine plugin

-You have three options for enabling the Policy Engine plugin:
+You have the following options for installing the Policy Engine plugin:

+* **Spinnaker**: Spinnaker Operator, Local Config, or Halyard
-1. Armory Operator or Spinnaker Operator
+* **Armory CD**: Armory Operator
-1. Spinnaker services local files
-1. Halyard

 {{< tabpane text=true right=true >}}